News Story Manager

 Wen, can you share your journey in becoming the Water Resources Center Director?
 What experiences and insights have prepared you for this position?

 Wen: My journey to becoming the Water Resources Center (WRC) Director has been both exciting and fulfilling.
-As an immigrant, I began my career as a researcher on a working visa at Michigan State University, supporting USACE as an onsite visiting scholar first at the Engineer Research and Development Center in Vicksburg, Mississippi in 2000, and then at the Institute for Water Resources’(IWR) Alexandria office in 2002.
-In 2009, I became a U.S. citizen and soon joined IWR as an economist and later as a supervisor.
+I began my career as a researcher on a working visa at Michigan State University, supporting USACE as an onsite visiting scholar first at the Engineer Research and Development Center in Vicksburg, Mississippi in 2000, and then at the Institute for Water Resources’(IWR) Alexandria office in 2002.
+In 2009, I joined IWR as an economist and later as a supervisor.
 In 2022, I transitioned to the U.S. Citizenship and Immigration Services as a Supervisory Economist and Branch Chief before returning to the U.S. Army Corps of Engineers (USACE) IWR in 2024 as the WRC Director.
 During my tenure at IWR, I have evolved from mostly technical work in the earlier days to focus more on directing programs, managing projects, and leading people.
 I am very passionate about water resources management and its critical role in infrastructure safety, sustainable economic development, healthy communities, and environmental stewardship.
-I have had the privilege of leading diverse teams within IWR and across the Corps, sometimes in collaboration with other agencies and internationally, which has prepared me to transition into my current position.
+I have had the privilege of leading interdisciplinary teams within IWR and across the Corps, sometimes in collaboration with other agencies and internationally, which has prepared me to transition into my current position.

 How do you envision your leadership impacting the Water Resources Center’s mission and objectives?